rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And reports about him went out into every place in the surrounding region. ^0437

-And he arose and left the synagogue and entered Simon’s house.
-Now Simon’s mother -in-law was ill with a high fever, and they appealed to him on her behalf. ^0438
+And he arose and left the synagogue and entered Simon's house.
+Now Simon's mother-in-law was ill with a high fever, and they appealed to him on her behalf. ^0438

 And he stood over her and rebuked the fever, and it left her, and immediately she rose and began to serve them. ^0439